 The only documentation that can be used is a current Immunisation History Statement provided by the Australian Immunisation Register (AIR).
-The statement shows whether or not a child has been immunised and includes details of the vaccines they have received.
+The statement shows whether a child is up to date with their immunisations and includes details of the vaccines they have received.

-You will be asked to provide an Immunisation History Statement when your child starts school for the first time or when enrolling in a new primary school.
+You will be asked to provide an Immunisation History Statement when you enrol your child in any childcare service, kindergarten or primary school in Victoria.